 Must stay in Tokyo

 Since Tokyo became the largest city on Earth, finding space posed a serious issue for developers and city builders.
 In 1979 a new type of hotel has been developed to provide basic and cheap overnight accommodation.
 The hotel is made up of extremely small “rooms” (capsules) featuring some basic amenities like a TV, alarm clock and WIFI.
 The open end of the capsule can be closed with a curtain or a fiberglass door.
 Separate floors are provided for male and female guests.
 Bathrooms are shared and some hotels also have a pool.
+Don't forget to check the best places to stay in Tokyo.

 Must chill in Tokyo